Lvlzer0o/cuddly-fiesta/README.md

 python -m pip install -r requirements.txt python -m cuddly_fiesta demo normal python -m cuddly_fiesta gui
+# or simply run the console script
+ecg-gui
 ```

+Once installed, the command launches the Tkinter interface.
+Use the **Pattern**
+drop-down to pick rhythms such as *Normal Sinus Rhythm* or *Atrial Fibrillation*
+and watch the leads update in real time.

 For a list of available commands run: